bragelbytes/UnitConverter/README.md

 # UnitConverter

-This app demonstrates the use of Composable functions, State, Recomposition, Remember, MutableState, and more.
+This unit conversion app demonstrates the use of Composable functions, State, Recomposition, Remember, MutableState, and more.

 ## How to: